pds-technology/devkit-c/README.md

 ###   Summary of set up
 Download the code from BitBucket.
 It is suggested that the destination directory be C:\Projects.
 The App.Config configuration file defines a Key named "ROOT_FOLDER" which has the value "C:\Projects".
 Change this value if you prefer a different folder, but it is highly-recommended not to alter the other file linkages.

- in projects folder we will have:
+The created source_master folder contains the following sub-folders:
- doc: document contains the all supported energistics xsd for user's convenience.
+- Doc - Contains the Energistics schemas
- source: contains project:
+- Source: Contains the following folders:

-    *  Devkit:  this is old Devkit, we are using DevkitTest to perform test using the supplied sample XML.
+    *  Devkit:  The original Devkit.
-    *  DevKitGenerator: this is project that generator all devkit java classes.
+    *  DevKitGenerator: This is where the Devkit java classes can be found.
-    *  DekitTest: this is testing project that using the example xml from demoXML folder.
+    *  DevkitTest: This is the folder containing the unit tests.
-    *  DemoXML: this is folder that contains all sample xml which supports DevkitTest.
+    *  DemoXML: This is folder that contains the generated sample xml files which support DevkitTest.
-    *  EnergisticsAPIService: this is webservice api project.
+    *  EnergisticsAPIService: This is webservice API project.

 ##   Configuration.
 *  app.config has contains all supported project's mapping.